Tidal flooding impacts seen across Hampton Roads Monday

 “The Oceanfront, it’s going to come differently and likewise down in Sandbridge.
 Here, they’re taking the full brunt force.
 This is the area we’re really watching.
 Even if it stops raining, we’re going to have to kind of keep an eye on things because the wind is going to cause the damage more so than the rain,” he said.

-Strong winds gusted all evening long while our crews were out below the Lesner Bridge.
-The wind gusts kicked up strong surf and Lankford says presents the highest threat for damage.
+Strong winds gusted all evening long while WAVY crews were out below the Lesner Bridge.
+The wind gusts kicked up strong surf that Lankford says presents the highest threat for damage.

 “Might be a little late but if you got something that needs to be tied down, go ahead and tie it down now,” said Lankford.
 “Tonight, it’s going to be a lot of this wind.
 A lot of this rain.
 I mean, I think the worst is ahead of us between now and sunrise.
 Don’t go out if you don’t have to.
 They have no idea of what the wind can do if it gets up to this kind of force.”